degville/snap-docs/docs/reference/development/yaml-schemas/the-gadget-snap.md

 Defaults only become available during snap installation.</br></br>

-Values in `defaults:` (other than `system:`) are not consumed and do not become available until either the [configure hook](/t/supported-snap-hooks/3795#heading--the-configure-hook) or the [default-configure hook](/t/supported-snap-hooks/3795#heading--default-configure) are run as part of the corresponding snap installation. `system:` values are set immediately.
+Values in `defaults:` (other than `system:`) are not consumed and do not become available until either the `configure hook` or the `default-configure hook` are run as part of the corresponding snap installation.
+See [Supported snap hooks]( reference/development/supported-snap-hooks.md) for further details. `system:` values are set immediately.

 - **volumes** (YAML sub-section, required): the volumes layout, where each disk image is represented as a YAML sub-section.